hSaria/ChromaTerm/README.md

 # Highlight Rules

-All of the highlight rules are placed under the `highlights` array in the configuration file.
+All of the highlight rules are placed under the `rules` array in the configuration file.

 ## Types